microsoft/onnxruntime/docs/reference/execution-providers/OpenVINO-ExecutionProvider.md

 SessionOptionsAppendExecutionProvider_OpenVINO(session_options, &options);
 ```

-### Available configuration options
+### Summary of options
-The following table lists all the available configuratoin optoins and the Key-Value pairs to set them:-
+The following table lists all the available configuration options and the Key-Value pairs to set them:

 | **Key** | **Key type** | **Allowable Values** | **Value type** | **Description** |
 | --- | --- | --- | --- | --- |